jameshanlon/cheese/cheese/pages/2021-02-grant-funding.md

 - A full-time office administrator/assistant (to help Mike) - from early April.
 - 0.8 FTE General Manger with experience of franchising - from May.
-- 0.4 FTE CHEESE Survey Manager - drom June.
+- 0.4 FTE CHEESE Survey Manager - from June.

 These posts will be advertised shortly.